Fortinbra/Exterminate/docs/hardware_configuration.md

 - VSYS: Should be 5V (USB) or external supply voltage
 - 3V3: Should be 3.3V ±5%
-- DRV8833 VCC: Should match 3V3
+- Motor Shim logic VCC: Should match 3V3

 **PWM Signals:**

-- GPIO 2-5: Should show PWM when motors active
+- GPIO 6,7,26,27: Should show PWM when motors active
 - GPIO 16: Should show 50Hz PWM when servo active
-- GPIO 18-20: Should show I2S signals when audio playing
+- GPIO 32-34: Should show I2S signals when audio playing

 This hardware configuration provides a robust foundation for the Exterminate Dalek project with clear upgrade paths and comprehensive safety considerations.